rigavid/python-imager/README.md

 # Pyimager
  Pyimager is a python package for creating, editing and showing images with python.
- It can be used to create videogames (that's why I use it for) and to many other uses.

  As it is based on opencv-python but not all of these functions are implemented here, you can still use their functions with this library to get the best result of them.
-But still, open an issue on [GitHub](https://github.com/T-Sana/python-imager/issues) so I can add the functions you need.
+But still, open an issue on [GitHub](https://github.com/rigavid/python-imager/issues) so I can add the functions you need.

 # Tutorial
 ## Creating an image